Top 20 Arithmetic Progression of Primes

 No piece of paper can be folded in half more than seven times.

 In the Bible, Joshua’s siege upon the walls of Jericho was conducted in silence save for the blasts of seven ram’s horns.
 On the seventh day of the assault, Joshua’s men made seven circuits around the walls and the walls fell following mass shouting at the end of the seventh horn-blast.
 Continue reading

-Certain numbers were considered sacred, holy, or magical by the ancient Egyptians.
+In Kemet, certain numbers were considered sacred, holy, or magical.

 Three: symbol of plurality

 The basic symbol for plurality among the ancient Egyptians was the number three: even the way they wrote the word for “plurality” in hieroglyphics consisted of three vertical marks ( | | | ).
 Triads of deities were also used to signify a complete system.
 Examples include references to NTR Atum “when he was one and became three” when he and his wife gave birth.
 Shu and wife Tefnut then gave birth to Ausar and his wife Auset, and Set and Nebthet.
 Ausar, Auset and son Heru would form the last NTR triad.